Travel from Tbilisi to Tehran via Armenia. Explore the best of Caucasus and Iran.

 After you enjoy a great buffet breakfast, you will leave the hotel, enjoy a full day guided tour of Tehran.
 First we will visit The Archaeological Museum: A must-see in Tehran.
 The collection includes pottery, ceramics, stone figures and carvings from 5th & 4th Millennium B.C.
 Four tablets inscribed in cuneiform, Darius I inscription, carved staircase, tiles from Apadana Palace, and salt man are some of the highlights.
 Later, we will explore The National Jewels Museum: The treasury of Iranian national royal jewels accommodates the world’s most precious jewelry collection.
 The treasury has an interesting history, going back centuries.
 The Glassware and Ceramic Museum would be our last stop before lunch.
 The premises have been turned into a museum where glass and clay works are on display and were built about 90 years ago.
 The building is a combination of the traditional Iranian style and the European architecture of the XIX Century.
 The collection of glass and clay works that are on display at the museum is among the rarest in Iran and it includes clay pots dating back the 4th Millennium B.C. up to the present time, as well as glass works from the 1st Millennium B.C. up to the contemporary era.
 European glass works from the XVIII and XIX Centuries are also part of the collection.

 In the afternoon, we will visit a UNESCO World Heritage Site: Golestan Palace.
 The lavish Golestan Palace is a masterpiece of the Qajar Era, embodying the successful integration of earlier Persian crafts and architecture with Western influences.
 The walled Palace, one of the oldest groups of buildings in Tehran, became the seat of government of the Qajar Family, which came into power in 1779 and made Tehran the capital of the country.
 Built around a garden featuring pools as well as planted areas, the Palace’s most characteristic features and rich ornaments date from the 19th century.
 It became a center of Qajari arts and architecture of which it is an outstanding example and has remained a source of inspiration for Iranian artists and architects to this day.
-It represents a new style incorporating traditional Persian arts and crafts and elements of 18th century architecture and technology.
+It represents a new style incorporating traditional Persian arts and crafts and elements of XVIII Century architecture and technology.
 Dinner and overnight in Tehran.

 Day 14: Tehran – Shiraz [B,L,D]